kuntabruno/sass-mq/README.md

 This fork provides various, often much-requested, enhancements over the original.
 _If you already use [@kaelig](https://github.com/kaelig)'s mixin, you know how to use MQ+._

-> Note: This fork is always one minor version ahead of the primary package.
+> Note: This fork replaces the latest version of the original package.

 ## Features